1-26 Blue Spaders Recon Unit

 2009-1103 | Media & Communications Office

 October 15th was the Fourth Annual 'Unity Day' for DOE’s Brookhaven Site

-Office (photo below).
+Office (photo above).
 For them, Unity Day was a time to reflect upon

 their different genders, ethnic and racial backgrounds and celebrate how